imagitama/phasmophobia-site/tips-and-tricks/index.md

 - candles (to detect their movement)
 - any sensors you have purchased

-### Use a kitchen timer
+### Use a phone timer app

-Bring along a physical or phone timer during the setup time to let you know how long is left in the setup phase.
+Bring along a kitchen timer or phone timer app during the setup time to let you know how long is left in the setup phase.

 **If you alt-tab to a website for a timer it might break your voice recognition!**